gsoft-inc/wl-squide/docs/getting-started/create-host.md

 +++

 !!!warning
-While you can use any package manager to develop an application with `@squide`, it is highly recommended that you use [PNPM](https://pnpm.io/) as the following guide has been developed and tested with PNPM.
+While you can use any package manager to develop an application with Squide, it is highly recommended that you use [PNPM](https://pnpm.io/) as the following guide has been developed and tested with PNPM.
 !!!

 ## Setup the application